 Graphical Summary is another way to explore your data.
 To create a visual summary of your data, select Stat > Basic Statistics > Graphical Summary, and then select the variable to be analyzed, in this case ‘glucose level’, and then click OK.
 Here is a screenshot of the example result:

 The graphical summary can help reveal unusual observations in your data that should be investigated before you perform a more sophisticated statistical analysis.
 By default, Minitab fits a normal distribution curve to the histogram.
-A boxplot will also be shown under the histogram to display the four quartiles of the data.
+A box plot will also be shown under the histogram to display the four quartiles of the data.
 The 95% confidence intervals are also shown to illustrate where the mean and median of the population lie.

 The mean, standard deviation, sample size, and other descriptive statistic values are shown in the adjacent data table.
 The skewed distribution in this example shows the differences that can occur between the mean and median.
 The mean is pulled to the right by the high value outliers.
 The positive value for skewness indicates a positive skew of the data set.

 The Anderson-Darling Normality Test assesses how normally distributed the data set is.
 The p-value which is much lower than the significance level of (0.05) indicates that the distribution is not normally distributed.
-Note that there are other ways to assess the normality of data.
+Note that there are other ways to assess the normality of the data.